Tusharr08/Tusharr08/README.md

 ### Hi there 👋

+I like exploring new technologies, building small projects, and occassionally joining hackathons. ✨
 <!-- **Tusharr08/Tusharr08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m currently working on Python technologies.